Department of Nursing

-All students must first be admitted to Morgan State University prior to admission to the nursing program.
+All students must first be admitted to Morgan State University prior to admission to the Department of Nursing.

-Students will spend the first 2 to 2 1/2 years fulfilling general education and pre-professional studies required to meet the necessary prerequisites for the nursing program.
-Students may apply to the program after they have completed at least 59 credits of the necessary general education and pre-professional courses.
-Students must have a 3.0 cumulative average to be considered for admission to the nursing program.
+Students will spend the first 2 to 2 1/2 years fulfilling general education and pre-professional studies required to meet the necessary prerequisites for the Department of Nursing.
+Students may apply to the Department of Nursing after they have completed at least 59 credits of the necessary general education and pre-professional courses.
+Students must have a 3.0 cumulative average to be considered for admission to the Department of Nursing.

-The Bachelor of Science (Nursing) Program admits students only in the fall semester.
+The Bachelor of Science (Department of Nursing) admits students only in the fall semester.
 Admission requirements include:

 Admission to Morgan State University